You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me. This page tries to help you use it.

 TK Boyd....1 Main St....919-555-1212

 A simple phone book table like that would be said to have three FIELDS: Name, Address, Number.
-(The "Name" field might well be split into FirstName and LastName fields, but the principle is the same.)
+(The "Name" field might well be split into NameFirst and NameLast fields, but the principle is the same.)

 Instead of working with the data in its "raw" form, instead of working directly with tables, you will set up FORMS.
-They may display the data looking almost as it does when you access a table directly, but they also allow you to display the data in more convenient layouts.
+They may display the data looking almost as it does when you access a table directly, but they also allow you to display the data in other layouts.
+Layouts which may better suit the user in some circumstances.

 You can EDIT the data, i.e. add new records, delete obsolete ones, change the data in some of the fields of a given record, e.g. revise my telephone number and address if I move.